-Through acquisition, purchase of development rights, and conservation easements, YCF has assisted in the preservation of over 9,600 acres of unique York County resources, including the following properties.
+Through acquisition, purchase of development rights, and conservation easements, YCF has assisted in the preservation of approximately 10,583 acres of unique York County resources, including the following properties.

 - Kirsh Wildlife Management Area - Over 600 acres of natural and scenic open space, located near Sharon.
 Managed by South Carolina Department of Natural Resources, the property is open daily for a variety of outdoor recreational opportunities.

 - Nanny's Mountain - This 92 acre monadnock in the Clover area offers unique views of the surrounding area and is also the site of Revolutionary War era iron ore mines.